 - Staff will be required to electronically answer the screening form listed below daily.
 If they do not meet the minimum requirements, they will be denied access to the building.

-- Students will be required to submit the screening on bi-weekly basis.
+- Students will be required to submit the health screening through an online form on a weekly basis.

 The screening asks the following:

 - Do you currently have any of the following COVID-19 symptoms: